STORY OF SPINOLOGY

 Spinology is derived from Dr. D.D Palmer's techniques.

-Spinology is different from today's chiropractics.
+Spinology is a branch of chiropractics.

 Spinologists are not doctors and do not try to cure disease.